jcpowermac/jcpowermac.github.io/_posts/2015-03-25-esxi-under-kvm.md

 yum install gcc-c++ glib2-devel zlibrary zlib-devel pixman-devel libfdt-devel spice-protocol SDL-devel spice-server-devel -y
 {% endhighlight %}

+### QEMU Changes
+Fortunately we have some [very smart people at VMware](https://communities.vmware.com/people/jmattson) that are willing to help our crazy cause.
-QEMU has changed since this [post](https://communities.vmware.com/message/2292878#2292878) was originally written and so then we must modify the patch.
+QEMU has changed since this [post](https://communities.vmware.com/message/2292878#2292878) was originally written and so we must modify the patch.
+Below are the modifications required for QEMU 2.3, which is the latest development release - your mileage my vary kinda a thing but I haven't had a problem yet.

 {% highlight diff %}
 diff --git a/hw/i386/pc_piix.c b/hw/i386/pc_piix.c